nsubordin81/educational-python-variants/Research.md

     - just like Pypy, Java has implementations that are looking at performance boosts from JIT compilers
     - Also similar to Pypy, there is a JVM written in Java
 - JavaScript
-    - ECMAScript is the specification, and there are a variety of different 'engines' acting as interpretors for javascript, a lot more probably than Python generally https://en.wikipedia.org/wiki/List_of_ECMAScript_engines
+    - ECMAScript is the specification, and there are a variety of different 'engines' acting as interpretors for Javascript, a lot more probably than Python generally https://en.wikipedia.org/wiki/List_of_ECMAScript_engines
 - Most of these implementations are either for browser specific interfaces, smaller footprint interpreters for embedded JS and IoT devices, JIT compilation and GraalVM supports interoperability for languages.
 Not as much experimentation or branching of the core runtime architecture like some of the Python ones do, but again there's webassembly. . . so I guess they are doing it their own way.
 - Ruby
     - there are several implementations of Ruby.
 As a close cousin of Python at least in its layer of abstraction at runtime, Ruby seems to have a similar list of offshoots.
 Many of them are also now defunct, but there are some that are still actively maintained and these generally look to be supporting interoperabiliy with ruby and other languages or at least supporting cross compilation of ruby so it can be run as bytecode or machine lanugage.
 Rubinius is an interesting attempt to do what Pypy does for Python by writing an interpreter in Ruby, it is still porting over from C++ as of this writing it looks like.